 Movies as diverse as Full Metal Jacket and The Notebook were filmed and set in South Carolina.

-Do you know any fun or interesting facts about South Carolina that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about South Carolina?
+Share them in the comments below!